larsimmisch/pyalsaaudio/doc/libalsaaudio.rst

    This method will fail if the mixer has no capture switch capabilities.

+.. method:: Mixer.polldescriptors()

+   Returns a tuple of (file descriptor, eventmask) that can be used to wait for changes on the mixer with *select.poll*.

 **A rant on the ALSA Mixer API**

 The ALSA mixer API is extremely complicated - and hardly documented at all.